Skip to main content

 Key highlights and innovations

-The site’s transformation from a series of access roads and parking bays prioritising vehicles, to a pedestrianised public realm with a series of external spaces along its spine will mean that the development will function as a campus that meets the University of Nottingham’s goals of being a dynamic, open, accessible and welcoming place.
+The site’s transformation from a series of access roads and parking bays prioritising vehicles, to a pedestrianised public realm with a series of external spaces along its spine means that the development will function as a campus that meets the University of Nottingham’s goals of being a dynamic, open, accessible and welcoming place.

 Spaces suitable for all sizes

-Rentable office facilities to include secure office space (i.e. an enclosed room with a lockable door), open plan desks and hot desks.
+Rentable office facilities include secure office space (i.e. an enclosed room with a lockable door), open plan desks and hot desks.
 Each floor shall include shared break-out spaces, such as relaxation areas and informal meeting areas.
 There will be formal meeting rooms, kitchenettes and WC facilities.
+Typical user group sizes range from a two-person office, up to 125-person office facilities.